 Access our FREE guide today!

-Top 15 Games and Activities for People with Dementia
+Top 15 games and activities for persons with dementia

 Thinking games focus more on mental stimulation, practising one’s reasoning skills and exercising the brain.